 Changing jobs just before starting the homebuying journey, at anytime during your loan process or right after your closing can present challenges.
 Lenders want to make sure you’ll continue to have stable, reliable income that’s likely to continue.
 These situations are always evaluated on a case-by-case basis.

 Lenders may slam on the brakes if you change jobs during the loan process.
 They’ll often want to ensure there’s continuity between the old job and the new one.
 If you’re jumping to an entirely new career field, you may need to build a longer job history before moving forward.
 Even a promotion could be problematic if, say, some or all of your income switches to a commission basis.

 If you’re starting a new job after your loan closing, lenders will also need to take a deeper look.
 At Veterans United, we would typically need to approve you based on the lessor of the two incomes, although borrowers with sufficient assets may be able to count the higher future income.
 Also, there can’t be any contingencies regarding your future job.

 Lenders will confirm your employment situation on or just before your closing day.
 Talk with your loan officer about any pending changes to your employment as you move through the loan process.

 Having a co-borrower on the loan with you can be a tremendous benefit.
-This person will be legally and financially obligated on the loan.
-They’ll also need to occupy the home with you as their primary residence.
 Counting this person’s income can help you buy more house.
 But there are some restrictions and requirements that co-borrowers will need to meet.

 That means there’s good and bad when it comes to co-borrowers.
 Just as a co-borrower’s income can help, this person’s credit and debt profile can also harm your loan approval chances.
 You may be separate people, but lenders will look at your loan application as a single entity.